Psyf/gbc-lottery/docs/spec.md

 3. Each participant can only participate once per sale. \
    3a.
 This is to prevent people from using multiple NFTs to participate in the same sale to increase their chances of winning.

+# State Machine of Each Sale

+0. Sale DOES_NOT_EXIST
+1. Sale is created by admin -> OPEN [participants can take part]
+2. endTime is reached -> CLOSED [participants can no longer take part; someone can call `getRandomNumber()`] 2a. randomizer will call `randomizerCallback()` -> DECIDED [winners have been chosen] 2b. randomizer does nto call within 30 days after endTime -> FAILED [everyone can get refunded]

 # Noteworthy

 1. Winner Selection Algorithm